ThummeTo/FMI.jl/README.md

 - ...

 ## What is under development in FMI.jl?
-- Linux / MacOS support
+- FMI 3.0 and SSP 1.0 support
-- documentation
+- FMI Cross Checks
 - more examples
-- FMI 3.0 and SSP 1.0 support
 - ...

 ## What Platforms are supported?
-FMI.jl is tested under Julia 1.5.4 on Windows.
+FMI.jl is tested under Julia 1.5.4 on Windows 10 and Linux (macOS 11.4 untested).

 ## Interested in Hybrid Modelling in Julia using FMUs?
 See [FMIFlux.jl](https://github.com/ThummeTo/FMIFlux.jl).